jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

         return (not x or not y) and (x or y) return (x, y) != (True, True) and (x, y) != (False, False)

-  still green, I can factor out not_ from the first part of the statement
+  still green, I can factor out "not_" from the first part of the statement

   .. code-block:: python